by Dr. Ildus Rafikov

 Digital platforms can provide real-time tracking of waqf assets, automate financial reporting, and facilitate transparent transactions.
 Blockchain technology, with its immutable ledger system, can ensure that all transactions and changes in asset ownership are recorded securely, enhancing trust among donors and beneficiaries.

 This new framework consists of an interconnected web of concepts, objectives, values, commands, universal laws, groups, and proofs derived from the Qur’an and Sunnah.
-By grounding our approach in these primary sources, we can ensure that our economic models are not only theoretically robust but also ethically sound and practically applicable.
+By grounding our approach in these primary sources, we can ensure that our economic models are not only theoretically robust but also ethically sound and practically applicable. - Financial Institutions and Instruments

 The development of relevant financial institutions and instruments tailored to the needs of waqf is another critical prerequisite.
 Islamic financial institutions, such as banks and investment firms, can offer products and services designed to support waqf initiatives.
 These might include Shariah-compliant investment options, waqf funds, and modern financing solutions for waqf projects.